Barry A. Lewis

 - Marcellus Shale natural gas leases

 Barry A. Lewis graduated from Benton High School in 1978, and earned a Bachelor of Arts degree in Criminology from Indiana University of Pennsylvania in 1982, along with minors in Computer Science and Political Science and a commission as a Second Lieutenant in the United States Army.
 After graduating from the United States Army Intelligence Center and School, and exceeding all course standards, Mr. Lewis was hired as the Chief of Police in Sugarloaf Township in 1983, and in Benton Borough in 1984.
 Attorney Lewis graduated from the University of Pittsburgh School of Law in 1994 and joined the Law Offices of Cleveland C. Hummel.
 In 2000, Mr. Lewis and C. Cleveland Hummel formed the law firm of Hummel & Lewis, LLP, which became Hummel, Lewis & Smith, LLP in 2016.
+The firm name reached its current iteration, Hummel Lewis & Davidson, LLP in 2021.

 In over twenty-five years of practice, Barry has focused his practice in the areas of Family Law, Criminal Law, Estate Administration, Estate Planning, Elder Law, and Municipal Law.
 He is also extensively involved with the Marcellus Shale natural gas leasing which is occurring throughout Pennsylvania.